simplyrichard/screensmart/README.md

 and see all the steps someone took to finish their response.

 Because of this, Screensmart uses [Event Sourcing](http://docs.geteventstore.com/introduction/event-sourcing-basics/) to model responses.
-Every response has a unique UUID, which can have various events happen to it:
+Every Response has a unique UUID, which can have various events happen to it:
 - `invite_sent`: a doctor requested that someone makes a response for a given domain and an e-mail is sent
 - `response_started`: the respondent opened the invitation link in the e-mail
 - `answer_set`: the respondent set (created or changed) their answer to a given question

+By sequencing all the events that happened to a response, *projections* can be derived.
+In event sourcing, a projection represents the current state of a model (e.g. a Response or an Answer) based on all the events that happened to it.

 ## Client code
 The browser code is based on the [Redux](https://facebook.github.io/react/) state container and [React](https://facebook.github.io/react/) for view components.